На русском языке

 Main source: Black hole

 The most complete picture of black holes has been developed in GTR.
 In this theory the proper gravitational field of the body usually is not involved in determining the metric, the metric as the object of geometric form defines gravitation and the gravitational force is the result of the spacetime geometry.
 However, the question – why and how does the massive body change the spacetime away from it – can not be answered by GTR.
 It is common for GTR and the Newtonian gravitational model – in the latter the cause of gravitation is also unknown, although there is its description as the formula for the force.
-As a result, in GTR neither the maximum possible degree of spacetime curvature actually realized in the nature is known, nor, correspondingly, the maximum gravitational force.
+As a result, in GTR neither the maximum possible degree of spacetime curvature actually realized in the nature is known, nor, accordingly, the maximum gravitational force that would be capable of turning a star into a black hole is known.

 If we assume that the speed of light is the limiting speed of propagation of interactions, then this speed corresponds to the rest energy of each body, which is also proportional to body mass (see the mass–energy equivalence).
 Theoretically, in the formation of a black hole the mass-energy of its constituent matter should substantially decrease due to the contribution of the negative mass-energy of the gravitational field of the black hole.
 GTR predicts for black holes the so-called event horizon and the singularity of spacetime.
 It is assumed that the matter or emission, which are under the horizon of the black hole, can not get outside of the horizon and must somehow move inside the hole at relativistic velocities.
 From outside the black hole must look as an all-absorbing dark object with the strong gravitational field.